SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

      ylims = (10^-5, 10^1), yticks = 10.0 .^ (-5:1:0), minorticks = 10)
 ```

 We see that the MPRK schemes perform similar to `Ros3()` or `Rosenbrock23()` and are a good choice as long as low accuracy is acceptable.
 For high accuracy we should employ a scheme like `KenCarp3()`.
-The clearly superior performance of `Rodas3()` seems to be an exception.
+The clearly superior performance of `Rodas3()` seems to be an exception here.

-In addition,  we compare `MPRK22(1.0)` and `MPRK43I(0.5, 0.75)` with some [recommended solvers](https://docs.sciml.ai/DiffEqDocs/dev/solvers/ode_solve/) of higher order from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
+In addition,  we compare `MPRK22(1.0)` and `MPRK43I(0.5, 0.75)` to some [recommended solvers](https://docs.sciml.ai/DiffEqDocs/dev/solvers/ode_solve/) of higher order from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
 Again, to guarantee positive solutions we select the solver option `isoutofdomain = isnegative`.

 ```@example ROBER
 algs3 = [Rodas5P(); Rodas4P(); RadauIIA5()]